eyadsaher/eyadsaher/README.md

 </p>

 - 🏢 I'm a Software Developer
-- 👨‍💻 As a Software Engineering student, I'm constantly learning and exploring new technologies to improve my skills.
+- 👨‍💻 As an Artificial Intelligence Engineering student, I'm constantly learning and exploring new technologies to improve my skills.
 - 💬 Ask me about my experience with JavaScript, ReactJS, HTML, and CSS, or Algorithims and Data Structures.
 - 👨‍💻 Check out my portfolio by clicking [here](https://eyadsaher.netlify.app/) to see some of the projects I've worked on.
 - ⚡ Fun Fact: I'm very active and in love with travelling &nbsp; <img src="https://media.giphy.com/media/PiuVH04cd9JcmqqWKK/giphy.gif" width="50"> &nbsp; and currently i'm exploring europe alongside my studies!!